sign up log in

 It will consider making the NZ Super Fund tax exempt.
 The pension fund was set up with a tax liability, unlike other sovereign wealth funds, partly as a tool to manage its annual fiscal impact.

-Contributions paid into the fund come from the operating balance and limits other spending, even though the assets stay on the balance sheet and boost future spending power.
+Contributions paid into the fund come from Government revenue and limits some other spending, even though the assets stay on the balance sheet and boost future spending power.

 Charging tax brings some of those contributions back into the Crown coffers.
 The fund has recently reached a size where its annual tax bill will outstrip the annual contributions.